tjboldt/Apple2-IO-RPi/README.md

 1. Put in any slot (slot 7 preferred as it is the first to boot)
 2. Turn on your Apple II
 3. Wait for the RPi to start up (will show ... until it connects)
-4. Select `2` from the menu to run a command
-5. Type `a2wifi list` to check that you have a wireless network in range
-6. Type `a2wifi select YOUR_SSID YOUR_PASSWORD` to connect the RPi to your network
-7. Once connected, you should be able to ssh to the RPi from any computer if you want.
-From a Mac or Linux (or Windows with Bash) shell, type `ssh pi@raspberrypi`.
-The default password is `raspberry`.
-8. Rebooting the Apple II, you can then select `1` from the menu and it will boot to ProDOS 2.4.2 and you will have a mostly blank 32 MB drive with a couple of utilities for updating firmware and such.
+4. After ProDOS boots, type `-SHELL`
+5. Type `sudo vim /etc/wpa_supplicant/wpa_supplicant.conf`
+6. Use `h j k l` keys to navigate, `i` to insert text and `ESC` to go back to navigation more
+7. Enter your wifi information
+8. Press `ESC:wq` to save and quit
+9. Type `sudo reboot`
+10. Restart Apple II
-9. Star and Watch this repo on GitHub for the latest updates
+11. Star and Watch this repo on GitHub for the latest updates

 ## Update
 1. Restart Apple II